“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 Compensation for this position is commensurate with the candidate’s relevant experience and/or advanced degrees.
 We offer a competitive benefits package, opportunities for advancement, and training.

 Apply online.
-Direct your application to Sylvia Broude, Executive Director.
+Direct your application to Megan Stokes, Development Director, and include what position you are applying to.
 We’ll review your application and if we are interested in discussing your candidacy further, we will be in touch with you shortly.

 Community Action Works is an equal opportunity employer.